 It was almost as if no one had looked in my chart to see why I was getting this ostomy in the first place.
 I guess most people aren’t like me.
 Gastroparesis is not a common reason for an ostomy.
 Still, it’s the reason I have one.

 Oh yeah, sure, everyone wants to tell you up front that you will absolutely still be able to have sex.
 I wasn’t worried about being penetrated.
 I was worried about bondage and “wrestling” and rough contact and whether we’d need to be extra careful not to flog Gob, (even in an occasional wrap).
-I was worried about things I’m not going to discuss with early-twenty-something nurses who likely have no clue what I’m talking about.
+I was worried about things I’m not going to discuss with early-twenty-something nurses who likely have no clue what I’m talking about (and even if they knew, it’d probably be sexual harassment to discuss it).
 I was sure we’d figure it out in good time, anyway.

 I sat up, and teasingly hid behind a pillow, my hair a wreck from bouncing this way and that in fits of the giggles.